Bertil Hille: Career

 In 1968 Hille joined the Department of Physiology and Biophysics at the University of Washington's School of Medicine.
 In 2005, he was named the Wayne E. Crill Endowed Professor.
 On July 1, 2021, he became a professor emeritus.

 Personal life

-Bertil Hille is married to Merrill Burr Hille, Professor Emerita of Biology at the University of Washington, and has two sons, Erik Darwin Hille and Jon Trygve Hille Grey.
+Bertil Hille is married to Merrill Burr Hille, Professor Emerita of Biology at the University of Washington, and has two sons.

 Scientific contributions

 Bertil Hille pioneered the concept of ion channels as membrane proteins forming gated aqueous pores (with Clay Armstrong).
 He showed that Na+ and K+ channels of axons could be distinguished by drugs such as tetrodotoxin and tetraethylammonium ion, and that their ionic selectivity can be understood by limiting pore size, the selectivity filter, and by movements of ions through a series of saturable sites.
 He showed that local anesthetics enter Na+ channels in a state-dependent manner.

 In 1984, Hille started a new direction of studying the modulation of ion channels by G protein–coupled receptors.
 He distinguished two new signaling pathways for excitable cells.
 A fast, pertussis toxin-sensitive pathway turned on inward rectifier K+ channels and turned off Ca2+ channels by G protein Gβγ subunits.
 A slow, pertussis toxin-insensitive pathway turned off some K+ and Ca2+ channels by depleting the plasma membrane phosphoinositides, phosphatidylinositol 4,5-bisphosphate (PIP2).
 New tools and findings from the Hille lab, together with the initial finding (1996) from Donald W. Hilgemann's lab at UT southwestern, demonstrated that PIP2 is an essential cofactor for many ion channels and transporters.
 The low-abundance signaling lipid PIP2 indeed plays a significant role in regulating neuronal and cardiac excitability.
 Hille has developed a detailed model of the PIP2 loss mechanism and its effects on the muscarinic inhibition of M-channels.

 Hille has published more than 200 papers and book chapters.
 He is the author of multiple editions of Ion Channels of Excitable Membranes, described as an essential introduction not just for beginners but for readers throughout the areas of biochemistry and biophysics.
 Hille's book is considered to mark a turning point in the field, defining the modern era of ion channel studies.

 The book is known for its clarity of language, its ability to communicate to both the beginner and the specialist, its attention to research history, and the breadth and depth of its scientific coverage.